TroyNeubauer/Resume/README.md

 ### Local development

 The app is compiled using `trunk`.
 Local development can be via running:

-1.
+Opening a nix shell (pulls in required dependencies):
 ```
-# Enters a nix shell (pulls in dependencies)
 nix develop
 ```

-2.
+Using trunk to compile and interactively serve the webapp:
 ```
 trunk serve
 ```

-Trunk will compile the rust code to a wasm executable and setup a web server that will reload when any files are changed
+Trunk serve will recompile the webapp if any files are modified.

 ### Deploying
 Once in a nix shell run `deploy` or if outside run `nix develop --command deploy`.
 This will: